IRNAS/irnas-guidelines-docs/docs/github_projects_guidelines.md

 each version of the project.

-IRNAS's changelog format is based on the [Keep a Changelog's] format, we follow it almost to a point with some minor additions and modifications.
+IRNAS's changelog format is based on the [Keep a Changelog's] format, we follow it is almost to a point with some minor additions and modifications.

 This means that: